-Those of us who live in the Valley of the Sun also know that it can be the Valley of Bad Air.
-Pollutants cause a brown cloud to hang over the valley, and there are several Ozone Alert Days each year, especially when it gets hot.
+Those who live in the Valley of the Sun also know that it can be the Valley of Bad Air.
+Pollutants cause a brown cloud to hang over Phoenix, and there are several Ozone Alert Days each year, especially when it gets hot.
 What is an Ozone Alert, why does it happen and whom does it affect?
 Here are the answers to your ozone questions.

 While anyone who is active or works outdoors is affected by unhealthful ozone levels, children and the elderly are especially vulnerable to ozone.